Trinity Celebrates Pride: Our Love Makes Us One

 St. Paul’s Chapel

-LGBTQ+ folks always have been, and always will be, a part of the global church.
-Mark the end of Pride month in a gathering that honors the deep joy and complexities of being a queer Christian.
-We’ll acknowledge our pain and celebrate our blessings in community-led small groups, then take part in a special service of music and prayer, featuring Trinity Choir.
+LGBTQIA+ folks always have been, and always will be, a part of the global church.
+We invite all friends and neighbors to join us in honoring the deep joy and complexities of being a queer Christian and celebrating our oneness in God.
+We’ll come together in community-led small groups, then take part in a special service of music and prayer, featuring Trinity Choir.
 All are welcome.
+Doors open at 5pm; gathering starts at 5:30pm; service starts at 7:15pm.

 Pride Sunday